-First off, it has a patented non-bleed design.
-In layman’s terms, that means that it does a superb job at controlling overspray, and prevents shop dust blowing around as much.
-You’ll waste a lot less paint with this than you would using the Campbell-Hausfield’s or even a set of Graco-Sharpe’s.
+First off, the Fuji T75G has a patented non-bleed design.
+In layman’s terms, that means that it does a superb job at controlling overspray, and prevents shop dust from blowing around as much.
+You’ll waste a lot less paint with this than you would use the Campbell-Hausfeld's or even a set of Graco-Sharpe’s.

 It also has a special grip on the handle which stays cooler as you work.
 That’s good for keeping your hands from slipping with sweat, and it’s better for the gun components.